 For B2B marketers brand content has come out on top with 41% of marketers preferring content such as articles, magazines and videos but this was closely followed by user guides and discounts both coming in at 30%, new product notifications (28%) and the all-important product reviews (16%).
 Shake up your content depending on what your audience is clicking on and engaging with and segment your audience according to what they like.
 It’s not about what you want to send them it’s about what they want to receive!

 “How often is too often?”

 Email marketing is certainly not outdated, at 40 it’s in its prime!
-Get the best out of it, email marketing should be part of a multi-channel marketing plan underpinned by good content created with your audience in mind.
-Estimated ROI for the channel is £32.28 for every £1 spent – so it’s worth putting the time in to get it right!
+To get the best out of it, great email marketing should be part of a multi-channel marketing plan underpinned by good content created with your audience in mind.
+Estimated return on investment (ROI) for the channel is £32.28 for every £1 spent – so it’s worth putting the time in to get it right!